kascez/ada-datastory/README.md

   <img src="https://github.com/kascez/ada-datastory/blob/main/images/wordcloud.png?raw=true" width="400" />
 </p>

 Then, we asked ourselves **where these quotations came from**.
-To do this, we linked all the speakers of our global warming dataset to their nationality, thanks to **Wikidata**.
+To do this, we linked all the speakers of our global warming dataset to their nationality, thanks to **Wikidata** [3].
 The large majority of quotes come from the **United States of America** but there are also a lot of quotes from the **United Kingdom**, **Canada**, and **Australia**.
 That is what we expected because the data come from English news articles.
 However, we also have a few thousand quotes from big countries (China and India) and influential European countries like **Germany and France**.
 Below is presented a map in order to quickly visualize where our citations come from.

 <p align="center">
   <img src="https://github.com/kascez/ada-datastory/blob/main/images/map.png?raw=true" width="700" />